justintime/logrhythm-duo/README.md

 ### Windows Only - Install Python and download zip file
 Download the latest Python3 at https://www.python.org/downloads/windows/

+During installation, enable Python for all users, and check the box to update the environment variables.

 Then, download the code from this project at https://github.com/justintime/logrhythm-duo/archive/master.zip  Extract the zip file.